swyxio/brain/A - Writing/The Investment Case for Temporal.md

 - Stripe: 115b valuation, 7.4b revenue +400% yoy?
 - Oracle: 200b valuation, 41b revenue +6% yoy

 Most of these are developer household names, and the centicorns are certainly fully household names.
-It's clear that you want to be more of a Stripe, Snowflake or Datadog than you do an IBM or Oracle.
-You need to do at least 2b in revenue, growing triple digits, in order to be a centicorn.
+It's clear that you want to be more of a Stripe, Snowflake or Datadog than you do an IBM or Oracle. **You need to do at least 2 billion dollars in revenue, growing triple digits, in order to be a centicorn.**

 This is a tall ask for any company no matter how awesome the underlying technology, and is as much as feat of a world-class sales and marketing operation as it is a technological one.
-For this blog's developer audience, we'll focus on just the tech/product.
+For this essay's audience, we'll focus on just tech/product.

 ![https://pbs.twimg.com/media/E33DDqnXoAcfteL.jpg](https://pbs.twimg.com/media/E33DDqnXoAcfteL.jpg)

 Here the future becomes a good deal murkier for Temporal.
-Just like Stripe [deepened its relationship with customers on all things money](https://www.readthegeneralist.com/briefing/stripe), Temporal will almost certainly have to roll out a full suite of products for its core customer, the [Platform Engineer](https://softwareengineeringdaily.com/2020/02/13/setting-the-stage-for-platform-engineering/), and to do so in competition with other companies who will almost certainly be converging on the same market needs from a different starting point.
-What products these will ultimately be is up for speculation.
+Just like Stripe [deepened its relationship with customers on all things money](https://www.readthegeneralist.com/briefing/stripe), Temporal will almost certainly have to roll out a full suite of products for its core customer, the [Platform Engineer](https://softwareengineeringdaily.com/2020/02/13/setting-the-stage-for-platform-engineering/), despite [most second-products being distractions](https://youtu.be/MD_wD5hp7r0), ***and*** to do so in competition with other companies who will almost certainly be converging on the same market needs. *What* products these will ultimately be is up for speculation.

 So let's speculate!